-Here’s an example highlighting this importance: the other day, a friend recommended a fine-dining restaurant.
-I visited it online and was greeted by subtle, earthy hues and sweeping photos of glass walls overlooking a local river.
-A fireplace, tuscan floors and chandelier connoted cozy elegance.
+Here’s an example highlighting this importance: the other day, a client recommended a fine-dining restaurant.
+We visited it online and were greeted by subtle, earthy hues and sweeping photos of glass walls overlooking a local river.
+A fireplace, Tuscan floors, and chandelier connoted cozy elegance.
 The downloadable menu was relatively plain, the fonts classic and traditional.
-The price per plate appeared on-par with the luxe atmosphere, and I was satisfied to try it out.
-When I arrived for dinner, I was greeted with fake, over-sized tropical plants in every corner.
-The tuscan-floored lobby gave way to aging cement in the dining area, and the table-tops were uneven and heavily scratched.
+The price per plate appeared on-par with the luxe atmosphere, and we were satisfied to try it out.
+When we arrived for dinner, we were greeted with fake, over-sized tropical plants in every corner.
+The Tuscan-floored lobby gave way to aging cement in the dining area, and the table-tops were uneven and heavily scratched.
 The menus were alive with clipart banana leaves and papyrus fronds; the chunky fonts were still grooving from back in the 70s.
-I was horrified and overdressed, caught in that uncomfortable net cast by a business that failed to dedicate itself to a consistent visual identity.
+We were horrified and overdressed, caught in that uncomfortable net cast by a business that failed to dedicate itself to a consistent visual identity.

-@@A clean, cohesive, and consistent aesthetic for your brand is more than a necessary investment.@@ It’s a asset that, given a little forethought and commitment, will turn around and actually generate trust, recognition, and revenue for your business.
+A clean, cohesive, and consistent aesthetic for your brand is more than a necessary investment.
+It’s an asset that, given a little forethought and commitment, will turn around and actually generate trust, recognition, and revenue for your business.